-Be made from a material described in the Appendix to the Technical and Sporting Regulations.

 - a.
-Be no less than 25mm thick over their entire area. - b.
-Cover the area situated between the plane B-B and 100mm behind the face of the rearmost pedal when in the inoperative position. - c.
+Be made from a material described in the Appendix to the Technical and Sporting Regulations. - b.
+Be no less than 25mm thick over their entire area. - c.
+Cover the area situated between the plane B-B and 100mm behind the face of the rearmost pedal when in the inoperative position. - d.
 Cover the area 50mm above the lower surface of the volume defined in Article 12.5.4.a, over its entire length, as defined in (c) above.